The church of today is not great at at giving.

 The truth is: Giving is a heart issue, not a money issue.
 When Paul spoke about the legendary giving of the Macedonian church he urged the Corinthian church to prove their love like the Macedonians proved theirs:

 “But since you excel in everything—in faith, in speech, in knowledge, in complete earnestness and in the love we have kindled in you—see that you also excel in this grace of giving.
 I am not commanding you, but I want to test the sincerity of your love by comparing it with the earnestness of others.”
 (2 Corinthians 8:7-8)

 Then he took it a step further and talked about the highest standard in love and giving:

 “For you know the grace of our Lord Jesus Christ, that though He was rich, yet for your sake He became poor, so that you through His poverty might become rich.”
-(2 Corinthians 8:9 NLT)
+(2 Corinthians 8:9)

 God has always had a special place for radical and “cheerful givers.
 (2 Corinthians 9:7)

-3. Take Tithing to the next level: Tithing is just the foundation.
+- Take Tithing to the Next Level: Tithing is just the foundation.
 Giving that really changes the world is that which is over and above what’s required.

 This articles has been updated from an earlier version posted in 2013.